Error-404-0000/LunaHost-C/README.md

 ### 📋 Swagger UI for Interactive Fun
 Check out your APIs in a super fun and interactive way:
-- Auto-Generated Docs: See all your routes turn into a pretty Swagger page!
+- Auto-Generated Docs: See all your routes turn into a pretty Swagger page
-- **Interactive Testing**: Yup, test right from your browser!
+- **Interactive Testing**: Yup, test right from your browser
 - **Full Details**: All headers, query strings, and body details—totally documented.

 ### 📈 Real-Time Logging and Monitoring